-The Mineral Resource estimates for San Dimas are summarized in Table 7 and Table 8 using a silver equivalent (Ag-Eq) cut-off grade of 215 g/t.
-Measured and Indicated Mineral Resources are reported inclusive of Mineral Reserves and have an effective date of December 31, 2023.
+The Mineral Resource estimates for San Dimas are summarized in Table 7 and Table 8 using an NSR cutoff value of \$174/t.
+Measured and Indicated Mineral Resources are reported inclusive of Mineral Reserves and have an effective date of December 31, 2024.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
-From December 31, 2022 to December 31, 2023, the Measured and Indicated Mineral Resource estimates for San Dimas decreased 8% in terms of tonnage, decreased 6% in terms of silver metal content and decreased 8% in terms of gold metal content.
-The Inferred Mineral Resource estimates decreased 7% in terms of tonnage, decreased 7% in terms of silver metal content and decreased 4% in terms of gold metal content.
-The changes are primarily related to mining depletion and increased cut-off grade driven by increased cost partially offset by increased metal price guidance.
-Exploration drilling successfully added new Mineral Resources and converted Inferred Resource estimates to Measured and Indicated Resource estimates.
+From December 31, 2023 to December 31, 2024, the Measured and Indicated Mineral Resource estimates for San Dimas increased 24% in terms of tonnage, decreased 5% in terms of silver metal content and decreased 9% in terms of gold metal content.
+The Inferred Mineral Resource estimates increased 35% in terms of tonnage, increased 10% in terms of silver metal content and increased 6% in terms of gold metal content.
+The changes are primarily related to successful resource addition by exploration drilling, drilling driven conversion of Inferred to Indicated resource estimates, updated cutoff grades from new economic parameters including costs, recoveries and metal prices and partially offset by mining depletion and removal of pillars judged unmineable on further review.